Using Benzodiazepines for Withdrawal Treatment

 Withdrawal Help at Sunrise House

 Sunrise House Treatment Center is equipped to help patients detox from a number of substances, including alcohol and opioids.
 The facility’s medical detox practices allow patients to detox safely and comfortably.
-To learn more about the facility’s practices, and what other treatment options are available, call our Admissions Navigators at .
+To learn more about our medical detox facility in New Jersey, and what other treatment options are available, call our Admissions Navigators at .

 If you are interested in detox services, you can find out if your insurance will help pay for some of the cost below.